 In early 2018, Lindsay met a well-known, local producer/sound engineer, James S. Smith from Blairsville, GA.
 After trying out a couple demos, Lindsay wanted to make a record like never before.

 She ran a Kickstarter campaign from Apr-May and successfully funded her 5-song EP.

-The EP is Lindsay’s first, fully original music EP, as she wrote and/or co-wrote every song on it.
+The EP is Lindsay’s first, fully produced, original music EP, as she wrote and/or co-wrote every song on it.
 The songs focus on many personal triumphs and stories she hopes will encourage other young women to put themselves first and follow their dreams.

 Contact & Booking